-- 3. Neighbourhood Development Plans (NDPs) were introduced by the Localism Act 2011 and enacted in the Neighbourhood Plan Regulations 2012.
+- 4. Neighbourhood Development Plans (NDPs) were introduced by the Localism Act 2011 and enacted in the Neighbourhood Plan Regulations 2012.
 NDPs are prepared by parish councils for a designated area in this case, Chiseldon Parish Council prepared this NDP for Chiseldon Parish (CNDP).
 Once the NDP is "made", i.e. has been adopted, it becomes part of the planning decision-making framework for Chiseldon and becomes part of the Swindon development plan.
-This means that when the CNDP successfully passes its referendum with a majority vote in favour of adopting it, every planning application and decision that is submitted and considered in the parish must pay regard to the policies in the CNDP. - 4.
+This means that when the CNDP successfully passes its referendum with a majority vote in favour of adopting it, every planning application and decision that is submitted and considered in the parish must pay regard to the policies in the CNDP. - 5.
 There are several stages in the preparation of an NDP and this version is only part-way through that process.
-As the draft plan progresses, the policies and proposals will be tested to ensure that they are suitable as a planning tool when finally adopted. - 5.
-Neighbourhood plans must meet certain "basic conditions" and other legal requirements before they can come into force.
+As the draft plan progresses, the policies and proposals will be tested to ensure that they are suitable as a planning tool when finally adopted. - other legal requirements before they can come into force.
 These are tested through an independent examination before the neighbourhood plan may proceed to referendum.
-Neighbourhood plans must be in general conformity with the strategic policies contained in the development plan that covers their area2.
+Neighbourhood plans must be in general conformity with the strategic policies contained in the development plan that covers their area.
 Neighbourhood plans should not promote less development than set out in the strategic policies of the